imohits2005/HashifyNETCLI/README.md

 HashifyCLI -i "'Hello World'" -a "CRC:myCrc1 CRC:myCrc2" -cp "CRC:myCrc1=CRC32 CRC:myCrc2=CRC64"
 ```

-This will generate 2 CRC hashes, one 32 bit, and the second one is 64 bit, for the same input.
+This will generate 2 CRC hashes, first 32-bit and the second 64-bit, for the same input.

 The execution order for the entire process is as follows:
 ```